It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 No, not the karate experts known for their stealth and deadly force.
 We’re talking about the Ninja brand of home appliances.
-Specifically, for this article we’re talking about Ninja coffee makers.
+Specifically, for this article, we’re talking about Ninja coffee maker models.

 Ninja offers pressure cookers, blenders, indoor grills, air fryers, and much more.
 More recently, they have gotten into the coffee and tea maker business.